Living Standard — Last Updated 13 May 2026

 elementWithLocalAttributes["attributes"] does

-configuration["dataAttributes"] is not true, then
+configuration["dataAttributes"] is false, then remove

 Otherwise: